 Trump Downplays Threat Of 'Gift' From North Korea: Maybe It's A 'Beautiful Vase'

-President Trump did not seemed concerned Tuesday when asked about an the threat of a "Christmas present" from North Korea if the U.S. doesn't roll back economic sanctions on the country by the end of the year.
+President Trump did not seem concerned Tuesday when asked about the threat of a "Christmas present" from North Korea if the U.S. doesn't roll back economic sanctions on the country by the end of the year.

-"Maybe it's a nice present," Trump told reporters at an event at his Mar-A-Lago resort in Florida.
+"Maybe it's a nice present," Trump told reporters at an event at his Mar-a-Lago resort in Florida.
 "Maybe it's a present where he sends me a beautiful vase, as opposed to a missile test."

 Pyongyang imposed an end-of-year deadline for concessions from the U.S. earlier this month, but the Trump administration has given no sign that it plans to give in to the pressure campaign.
 The U.S. wants North Korea to give up its entire nuclear arsenal before removing the sanctions.